TheologyCommons/Bible.Outline/MD/1 Corinthians.md

 #### The future Kingdom will be established (15:25-27).

-THE PATTERN OF THE RESURRECTION (15:35-41):
+The Pattern of the Resurrection (15:35-41):
 -------------------------------------------

 Paul illustrates the difference between the earthly and heavenly bodies